allenwang1536/distributed-systems/README.md

 ## Wild Guess

 I think the fully distributed version will take around 5000 lines of code.
 The centralized version is small, but the distributed system will involve a lot of integrations that will quickly add up.
 The many different tools and libraries needed will greatly inflate the code count, even if the core logic is the same.

+# M1: Serialization / Deserialization

+## Summary

+My implementation consists of 1 core component (`serialization.js`) integrated into the existing distribution utility library, totaling around 200 lines of code.
+The biggest challenges were handling JS's dynamically typed values in a uniform way, supporting functions and special objects (Date, Error), and ensuring that objects were parsed correctly.
+To address these challenges, I introduced explicit type tags during serialization so that it could be reconstructed during deserialization.
+For objects in particular, I had to change up my code to define 'encode'/'decode' functions so that I could recursively send nested objects without losing type info.

+## Correctness & Performance Characterization

+*Correctness*: I wrote 10 tests (including both unit tests and required scenario tests); these tests take around 1s to execute.
+These tests cover base types, functions, nested and recursive objects, arrays, dates, errors, malformed inputs, and round-trip serialization–deserialization correctness.
+I also tested on the full given test suite that is much more comprehensive testing the edge cases.

+*Performance*: The latency of various subsystems is described in the `"latency"` portion of package.json.
+The characteristics of my development machines are summarized in the `"dev"` portion of package.json.
+You can find the code in test/student/m1.latency.test.js.

+Latency: Three workloads (base values, functions, complex objects) were evaluated.
+I measured average serialization + deserialization times for each (measured in us).

+Throughput: Throughput values were derived from latency measurements.
+The values listed in dev are measured in operations / second.